-In capitalist economies a change from financial robustness to financial fragility happens over extended periods in which, in the aggregate, serious financial problems do not occur.
-Gain-seeking behavior by business men, bankers (financiers), and households is affected by the effect that success has in attenuating risk aversion.
-The results are changes in observed portfolio compositions.
-Over a run of good times, the liability structures of households and firms change so that ever larger proportions of their gross cash flows (incomes) are prior committed to the fulfillment of obligations as specified in their liabilities.
+capitalist economies a change from financial In robustness to financial fragility happens over extended periods in which in the aggregate serious financial problems Gain seeking behavior by business men, do not occur. bankers (financiers) and households is affected by the effect that success has in attenuating risk aversion. \ The results are changes in observed portfolio compositions.
+Over a run of good times the liability structures of households and firms change so that ever larger proportions of their gross cash flows (incomes) are prior committed to the fulfillment of obligations as specified in their liabilities.
 The evolution of household and firm liability structures during good times increases the exposure of financial intermediaries to a failure of their assets to perform.

-A failure of the assets of financial institutions to perform leads to decreases in the flow of cash to, and increases the aversion to risk of, financial institutions.
+A failure of the assets of financial institutions to perform leads to decreases in the flow of cash to and increases the aversion to risk of financial institutions.
 The result is a decrease in the financing of consumption and investment spending via financial intermediaries.
-This decrease in financing leads to decreases in investment and consumption spending, which, in turn, decreases the flow of profits and wages available to fulfill outstanding contracts.
+This decrease in financing leads to decreases in investment and consumption spending, which in turn decreases the flow of profits and wages available to fulfill outstanding contracts.

-Thus, financial fragility is not a characteristic of a structure of financial liabilities in isolation.
-It is a characteristic of an economy in which the funds available to meet payment commitments on liabilities are determined by income flows (gross profits for firms, and mainly wages for households), even as these income flows are determined by investment and consumption spending.
+Thus financial fragility is not a characteristic of a structure of financial liabilities in isolation.
+It is a characteristic of an economy in which the funds available to meet payment commitments on liabilities are determined by income flows (gross profits for firms and mainly wages for households) even as these income flows are determined by investment and consumption spending.
 Investment and consumption spending are "financed" by a combination of internal funds (retained earnings for firms) and borrowings.

-Some statements, which are on the surface paradoxes, emerge from these interactions among firms, households, and financial units.
-One such statement is that "Investment takes place at any time because units expect investment to take place in the future"; another is that "the greater the investment financed by financial intermediaries, the greater is the likelihood that the assets of financial intermediaries will perform."
+Some statements which are on the surface paradoxes emerge from these interactions among firms, households and financial units.
+Among such statements are "Investment takes place at any time because units expect investment to take place in the future." and "The greater the investment financed by financial intermediaries the greater the likelihood that the assets of financial intermediaries will perform.